 Don’t worry.
 It isn’t the end of the world if your dog has fleas, as long as you take the right steps to treat them.
 But do you know how to tell if your dog actually has fleas?

-The Dodo reached out to Dr. Jamie Richardson, medical chief of staff at Small Door Veterinary in New York City, to find out how to tell if your dog has fleas — and how to get rid of them if she does.
+The Dodo reached out to Dr. Jamie Richardson, medical chief of staff at Small Door Veterinary in New York City, and Dr. Michelle Burch, a veterinarian working with Paramount Pet Health, to find out how to tell if your dog has fleas — and how to get rid of them if she does.

 What do fleas look like?

 Fleas are tiny (and we mean tiny), little bugs that are really difficult for most people to spot.